Moving In & Moving Out of Residence Halls

 - Pets: only fish in a 10-gallon or less aquarium are permitted.

-- Non-CFL or LED lights: Holiday lights, halogen lamps, black or neon lights, incandescent bulbs, paper lamps/lanterns with bulbs, torchiere floor lamps or light kits are not allowed.
+- Non-CFL or Heat-Generating lights: halogen lamps, non-UL black lights, non-UL neon lights, incandescent bulbs, paper lamps/lanterns with bulbs, torchiere floor lamps or light kits are not allowed.

 - Weapons: Firearms, weapons, ammunition or facsimiles.